What is stimulus discrimination?

-A discriminative stimulus is a stimulus that when it is present, it generates a particular response and the response is usually faster, more frequent, and more resistant to extinction.
+A discriminative stimulus is a stimulus that when it is present, generates a particular response and the response is usually faster, more frequent, and more resistant to extinction.
 The responding behavior is then subjected to discriminative stimulus control.
 A discriminative stimulus (Sd or SD) is created when the response is reinforced in its presence, but not when it is absent1.

 Discrimination and Classical Conditioning